-The first step in the underpinning process is to drive a steel foundation pier, such as a steel push pier or helical pier into the ground beneath the void.
-The pier is installed deep underground until it anchors in the stable soils beneath the shifting top layers.
-Then, the weight of the structure can be transferred to the pier so that it can lift and stabilize the foundation.The job site is then cleaned up and the equipment hauled away.
+The first step in underpinning involves driving a steel foundation pier, such as a steel push pier or helical pier, into the ground beneath the void.
+The pier is installed deep underground until it reaches load-bearing soil beneath the shifting top layers.
+The piers take the weight of the structure and transfer it to stable soil that can support it.
+After the structure is lifted and stabilized, the job site is cleaned up and the equipment hauled away.